Allen County, Indiana Places

 National Hamburger Month in May kicks off some of the busiest grilling and barbecuing season of the year.
 Americans love their burgers and restaurants dedicated to making them just right have been in business for generations.
 Almost every town in the country has a favorite local hamburger restaurant, either currently open or only in the mists of yesteryear.
 In Fort Wayne, one of the most notable hamburger restaurants was Gardner’s Drive-In Sandwich Stand.
 Gardner’s was the brainchild of Francis (Frank) & Ilah Gardner and his parents Willis & Josephine Gardner.
 In 1935, Gardner’s was opened and stood on the northwest corner of Jefferson and Webster.
 In 1954, a new brick building replaced the original building and was a popular downtown hangout for high school students.
 The Gardner family remained in the restaurant business until 1967, when bankruptcy forced the closure of their restaurants.
 The downtown building was demolished and soon replaced by a Penguin Point restaurant from 1967 until 1994, when it was replaced by the current Rally’s and King Gyro chains.
 To learn more about Gardner’s history, the History Center’s gift shop offers a robust Old Fort News issue from 2004 dedicated to this juicy topic. #sociallyhistory

 Local legend at Jefferson Blvd. and Webster Street was started by Frank Gardner in 1935.
 Torn down in 1973.
 A photo with a short article stating: A Gardner’s drive-in restaurant was prepared to open later that week across from Memorial Coliseum.
 The new eatery had seating for 162 guests – including 22 at the counter – and curbside service was also available.
 More than 2,000 guests had been invited to dine there on Sept.
 29 before the official opening the following morning.
 Copied from `Sept.
-27, 1960: A day in photos of Fort Wayne by Corey McMaken posted August 25, 2022 in the History Journal features and stories of historical interest from the archives of The Journal Gazette.
+27, 1960: A day in photos of Fort Wayne by Corey McMaken posted August 25, 2022 in the History Journal archives of the Journal Gazette newspaper.

 Gas House Restaurant - aka Don Hall's Gas House Restaurant